 Most of us do this without even realizing it because it happens at a subconscious level.
 Watch closely and observe how your partner’s parents treat each other.
 Do they talk to each other with respect and treat each other with affection?

 If not, if you notice disrespectful or abusive talk, there’s something rotten there, and you need to get away from them as soon as possible.
 Or you’ll end up recreating the same dynamic in your own relationship.

 Do they respect women?

-Some Indian families will put up a pretense of respecting women and pay lip service to supporting them in their career, but once you’ve crossed their threshold, you’ll be relegated to the job of “maid and baby factory”.
+Some Indian families will put up a pretence of respecting women and pay lip service to support them in their career, but once you’ve crossed their threshold, you’ll be relegated to the job of “maid and baby factory”.

 Listen to the members of your partner’s family carefully before you say yes to marriage.
 If you look closely enough, you’ll see shades of disrespect in their attitude towards women.